eugenia-ponomarenko/ToDo-REST-Go/K8s/README.md

-# Deploying an application using Kubernetes (on-premise)
+# Deploying an application using Kubernetes (on premise)

 ## Install required tools:
 - golang-migrate